NeuroTechX/ntx_slack_archive/_announcements_.md

  >I will take a look at the media material we put out, and see how we can clarify the heart of the matter for our potential audience.

+6/9/2017 7:03 PM

+ **mhough** :

+ >Cool.
+Look simulations of this kind of thing are totally doable and soon building things into neuromorphic hardware will be doable too.
+Warm SQUIDS are doable.
+I want to know where the quantum computing field is and I think others should too.
+People use NMRs for experiments and thats something not quite OpenBCI but within the realm of the amateur let's say.
+Once you enter this world you only have the maths to ground you though and keeping it an engineering level is I think important